Peanut Butter Truffle Cupcakes

 - Bake at 350° for 15-20 minutes or until a toothpick inserted in cake portion comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack to cool completely.

 - In a heavy saucepan over low heat, melt chocolate with cream, stirring constantly.
-Remove from the heat; stir in peanut butter.
-Transfer to a bowl; chill until mixture reaches spreading consistency.
+Remove from the heat; stir in peanut butter until smooth.
+Transfer to a small bowl; chill until mixture reaches spreading consistency.
 Frost cupcakes.
 Store in the refrigerator.
-Yield: 1 dozen.

 Nutrition Facts1 each: 277 calories, 18g fat (8g saturated fat), 66mg cholesterol, 249mg sodium, 26g carbohydrate (16g sugars, 2g fiber), 6g protein.